-David has an ongoing collaboration with six-time Tony Award winner Audra McDonald, regularly providing orchestrations for her albums.
-His work can be heard on both Sing Happy: Audra McDonald Live with the New York Philharmonic and Audra McDonald: Go Back Home His orchestration of "Somewhere/Some Other Time” was performed at the Kennedy Center Honors celebrating Michael Tilson Thomas in December of 2019.
+He has an ongoing collaboration with six-time Tony Award winner Audra McDonald, regularly providing orchestrations for her concerts and albums.
+His work can be heard on both Audra McDonald New York Philharmonic: Sing Happy and Audra McDonald: Go Back Home.
+His orchestration of the song “Somewhere/Some Other Time” was performed at the 42nd annual Kennedy Center Honors.

 Other works as composer include: Game On: an interactive game show musical (premiered at Pittsburgh C.L.O), Our New Town (production at Wagner College), Golden Lotus (Workshop through Broadway Asia), Surface (Ballet Commission through Dallas Black Dance Theatre) The Mysteries (Marathon plays in 2014 at The Flea), All God's Creatures (feature length film), Dori the Donor (short film).

 He provided arrangements and orchestrations for the HBO documentary Six by Sondheim.